Eclipse: Disambiguating Illumination and Materials using Unintended Shadows: Discussion

 \section{Discussion}

 Even though unintended shadows are common in most real-world capture scenarios, they are often treated as outlier data.
 In this paper, we showed how to explicitly leverage these shadows as a signal to improve the quality of recovered lighting and materials in particularly challenging scenarios, such as objects made of diffuse materials.
-Furthermore, we have shown that our algorithm can be used with approximate geometry reconstructed by view synthesis techniques.
+Furthermore, we have shown that our algorithm can be used with approximate geometry reconstructed by view synthesis techniques, and that it can produce promising results on real captures, despite not being designed for this type of data which does not satisfy many of our model's assumptions.
 We believe that this work makes important first steps towards a general inverse rendering algorithm that can recover geometry, materials, and illuminations from images captured under realistic conditions.

-\paragraph{Acknowledgements.} Our sincere thanks to Delio Vicini, Rick Szeliski, Aleksander Hołyński, and Guy Satat for helpful discussions and suggestions, and to David Salesin, Janne Kontkanen, and Lior Yariv for their help in improving the manuscript before submission.
+\boldstart{Acknowledgements.} Our sincere thanks to Delio Vicini, Rick Szeliski, Aleksander Hołyński, and Guy Satat for helpful discussions and suggestions, and to David Salesin, Janne Kontkanen, and Lior Yariv for their help in improving the manuscript before submission.